4X more beginner level challenges than you can find anywhere else in Mississauga

 - Please fill out the online waiver BEFORE you visit.
 All people entering, whether climbing or just spectating need a waiver.

-- Please arrive at least 15-20 minutes before you intend to begin climbing, in order to check in and get your orientation.
+- Please arrive at least 15-20 minutes before you intend to begin climbing.

 - Be sure to bring identification with you on your first visit to Hub Climbing.
 A valid driver’s license or similar photo ID that includes your date of birth is best.